Arthur2500/ConvertZ/README.md

 ## Configuration
 `docker-compose.yml` Environment Settings:
-- `SECURITY: [enabled/disabled]`: Enable/Disable Security features such as ratelimit for API and Helmet header protection
+- `SECURITY: [enabled/disabled]`: Enable/Disable Security features such as Ratelimiting for API and Helmet header protection
 - `API_KEY: [none/$CUSTOM_KEY]`: If set to "none," no API authorization is used.
 Otherwise, the custom string is used as the API key. (see [Request Headers](#request-headers))

 ## Screenshots